brandenc40/ratelimiter/README.md

     // NumQueued returns the current number of queued requests.
 If WithMaxQueueSize is not set, the result will always be 0.
     NumQueued() uint32
 }

+// New builds a new rate limiter used to ensure calls adhere to a minimum duration between calls. func New(minDuration time.Duration, options ...Option) RateLimiter

+// WithMaxQueueSize sets the maximum number of requests that can be queued up.
+If the queue
+// limit is reached, ErrQueueFull will be returned when Wait is called. func WithMaxQueueSize(maxQueue uint32) Option
 ```

 ## Usage Example